danielchalef/jasper-docker/README.md

 Dependencies for Google TTS and STT have been installed.
 If you'd like to use other services / apps, please see the Jasper website for required dependencies and configuration. *Importantly, since you're using Ubuntu, you should be able to find many of the dependencies are already available as deb packages and will not need to manually compile them from source.*

 ##### Things that tripped me up, and may do the same to you
-Getting Jasper using the right sound devices was a real PITA
+Getting Jasper using the right sound devices was a real PITA.

 To get TTS working (if Jasper is silent), you may need to change the ALSA device Jasper uses for TTS.
 Unfortunately this can only be done by modifying the source code: